Darkanmoore/cryptogpg-skype/README.md

 cryptogpg-skype
 ===============

-Encrypt via command line your message with GPG
+Encrypt via command line your Skype messages with GPG

 A message for readers...
 ===============